The Wedding Surge and The Wedding Fight

 Yes, this takes more work.
 And no, it’s not fun.

-But, it’s the reality of the situation right now with the wedding surge.
+But, it’s the reality of the situation right now with the wedding boom.
 And it’s how you’ll get a response.

 Now don’t be a pest.
 But if you haven’t heard back within a week, it’s time to follow up.